 - How much hair could each trimmer remove in a single pass?
 How many passes did it take to remove all of the hair in the test area?

-- Is it easy to use in hard to reach areas, like under one’s nose?
+- Is it easy to use in hard-to-reach areas, like under the nose?